DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-master-detail-report-use-detail-report-bands.md

 ---
-title: Create a Master-Detail Report (Use Detail Report Band)
+title: Create a Master-Detail Report (Use Detail Report Bands)
 author: Anna Gubareva
 ---
-# Create a Master-Detail Report (Use Detail Report Band)
+# Create a Master-Detail Report (Use Detail Report Bands)

 This tutorial illustrates how to display hierarchical data in a master-detail report using nested [Detail Report bands](../introduction-to-banded-reports.md).
 This approach is effective if your data source contains master-detail relationship.
 Another way is described at [Create a Master-Detail Report (Use Subreports)](create-a-master-detail-report-use-subreports.md).